Why we need better, bigger data to help combat food waste

 Each day, we squander 1,250 calories of food per person, enough to feed a small child.
 In a recent documentary on food waste, Dana Gunders, a scientist with the Natural Resources Defense Council, painted a vivid picture of how wasteful this is: “Imagine walking out of a grocery store with four bags of groceries, dropping one in the parking lot, and not bothering to pick it up.
 That’s essentially what we’re doing.”
 Meanwhile, because of inefficiencies in our system, 12% of families in the U.S. don’t reliably have enough to eat.

-Reducing food waste is low hanging fruit on the branch of potential responses to climate change, because we don’t need massive top-down government interventions to make a significant change.
+Reducing food waste is low-hanging fruit on the branch of potential responses to climate change, because we don’t need massive top-down government interventions to make a significant change.
 Instead, big data, machine learning, and other technologies will help create more efficient, less wasteful markets and supply chains.
 While we may never be able to completely eliminate food waste, we can make a major dent in the problem and help reduce the greenhouse gas emissions, water waste, overflowing landfills, and other environmental damage it causes.

 Tim Richards is the Morrison Chair of Agribusiness in the W. P. Carey School of Business at Arizona State University, where he conducts research on quantitative marketing, data analytics, retailing strategy, agricultural labor, and food policy.
 He also does extensive consulting work in the food retailing and manufacturing industries.
-Dr. Richards has a Ph.D. in agricultural economics from Stanford University.
+Dr. Richards has a PhD in agricultural economics from Stanford University.